All Episodes

 ben harnwell

-Hanwell here at the helm for a weekly review of what is all wrong in Christendom, specifically the Catholic Church.
+Hanwell here at the helm for our weekly review of what is all wrong in Christendom, specifically the Catholic Church.

-Um the reason that we do this show, I have to say this because I do read all the comments that are posted, especially on Geta, but also on Rumble to these shows.
+And the reason that we do this show, I have to say this, because I do read all the comments that are posted, especially on Getter, but also on Rumble to these shows.

-Um, and a couple of people have said that why do you guys bash the Catholic Church so much?
+And a couple of people have said, look, why do you guys bash the Catholic Church so much?

-That the reason we do this as a service to Catholics is because obviously in the Catholic formation we're expected to give obedience, docile obedience to our bishops, uh, especially including the Pope.
+That the reason we do this as a service to Catholics is because obviously in the Catholic formation, we're expected to give obedience, docile obedience to our bishops, especially including the Pope.

 And I say this again and again and again.

-If people say Hanwell, that's not a traditionalist point of view, or Hanwell, you're you're nothing but a Protestant pretending to be a Catholic.
+If people say Hanwell, that's not a traditional point of view, or Hanwell, you're nothing but a Protestant pretending to be a Catholic.

-Um you should just obey the Pope or the papal pretender, if we're going to throw that one in there.
+You should just obey the Pope or the Papal pretender, if we're going to throw that one in there.

-We're gonna give these people who hate Christianity the ability to pick bishops in China.
+We're going to give these people who hate Christianity the ability to pick bishops in China.

 But in the West, you know, Joe and Mario Catholic, who have been a pillar of their parish for 50 years, then they can't have that right because that's Protestant.